Greater wing of sphenoid bone

-The greater wing of the sphenoid bone, or alisphenoid, is a bony process of the sphenoid bone, positioned in the skull behind each eye.
+The greater wing of the sphenoid bone is a bony process of the sphenoid bone, positioned in the skull behind each eye.
 There is one on each side, extending from the side of the body of the sphenoid and curving upward, laterally, and backward.
+In other mammals it forms a separate bone, the alisphenoid.

 Structure

 The greater wings of the sphenoid are two strong processes of bone, which arise from the sides of the body, and are curved upward, laterally, and backward; the posterior part of each projects as a triangular process that fits into the angle between the squamous and the petrous part of the temporal bone and presents at its apex a downward-directed process, the spine of sphenoid bone.

 Cerebral surface

 The superior or cerebral surface of each greater wing [Fig. 1] forms part of the middle cranial fossa; it is deeply concave, and presents depressions for the convolutions of the temporal lobe of the brain.
 It has a number of foramina (holes) in it: